Looking for a quick, high-quality solution for your small volume (200 PCS )plastic needs?

 How to use low-volume injection molding

-Manufacturing large numbers of identical parts with injection molding is extremely useful.
+Manufacturing a multitude of identical parts with injection molding is marvelously useful.
 Hardened metal molds cost a lot to tool, so it is necessary to produce large quantities to make the project cost-effective.

 Today, rapid injection molded parts can be created in smaller quantities by using advanced manufacturing processes and technologies, as well as efficient bridge tooling solutions.
 Topworks strives to be more efficient in everything we do.

-We are committed to delivering high-quality, cost-effective parts in a timely manner.
-By utilizing our expertise in rapid injection molding and efficient bridge tooling solutions, we can help you reduce your production costs while providing you with the highest quality products on time.
+We are committed to going in for high-quality, cost-effective parts in a speedy way.
+By utilizing our expertise in rapid injection molding and efficient bridge tooling solutions, we can help you reduce your production costs to reap huge fruits while providing you with the highest quality products on time.